Over the last two months, on two separate occasions, I had the opportunity to test my 72-hour kit. Yes, these tests were intentional.

 19. MRE‘s heat quickly (10-15 minutes) in full sunlight but not on cloudy days.

 They heat well in the coals of a small fire, but not very fast on the rocks surrounding the fire.
 Warning: MRE’s are packaged in propylene bags and care must be exercised not to let them melt or burn.
 Spring-loaded document clips (those black paper clips made from spring steel that have handles can be used to clip an MRE on your backpack so it can absorb sunlight and heat up.
+Read more about the pros and cons of MREs.

 20. Newspaper has multiple uses.